zoncaesaradmin/golang-service-skeleton/test/LOCAL_DEVELOPMENT.md

 ## Process Management

 The test runner automatically:
-- Builds component and testrunner with appropriate tags
+- Builds service and testrunner with appropriate tags
-- Starts the component with coverage instrumentation and log configuration
+- Starts the service with coverage instrumentation and log configuration
 - Runs the test suite with organized log capture
 - Manages cross-process message bus communication
 - Stops all processes on completion